swcarpentry/make-novice/_episodes/01-intro.md

 {: .output}

 The first step is to count the frequency of each word in a book.
+For this purpose we will use a python script `countwords.py` which takes two command line arguments.
+The first argument is the input file (`books/isles.txt`) and the second is the output file that is generated (here `isles.dat`) by processing the input.

 ~~~
 $ python countwords.py books/isles.txt isles.dat